thehappycheese/nicklinref_rust/README.md

 This repo is a rust implementation of my previous project written in python:
 <https://github.com/thehappycheese/linear_referencing_geocoding_server>

->Note: This version uses an incompatible REST API.
+>Note: This version uses an incompatible API (The query parameter names and functions are different).

 I plan to abandon the python version and maintain this rust version in the future.
 Reasons below: